RESEARCH AND WRITING SKILLS - 2021/2

 Formative assessment and feedback

 Verbal feedback and formative ‘feed forward’ is provided through seminar discussions, and tutor feedback in the seminar, on short pieces (250-500 words of a creative or academic project proposal) presented as part of the workshopping element of the classe.
 Each student can expect to present 2 such pieces over the course of the semester in the weeks 5 and 11 proposal workshops.
-Written and/or oral tutor feedback will also be provided on one piece of creative writing (maximum of 1000 words or equivalent for poetry) during the course of the module (the student is free to submit this at any point of the semester).

 As such, writing, presentation and critical analysis skills will be developed and honed which will feed forward to the summative assessment at the end of the module.